manderhalt/scilab-watch-help/README.md

 ## Getting Started
 This file requires [Scilab](http://www.scilab.org/) and a Toolbox based on the Scilabs [toolbox_skeleton](https://atoms.scilab.org/toolboxes/toolbox_skeleton).

-Next steps will be described with the Scilab standard Get the [toolbox_skeleton](https://atoms.scilab.org/toolboxes/toolbox_skeleton/5.5.0/files/toolbox_skeleton-5.5.0-1-src.zip) sources.
-To follow the Getting Started with the toolbox_skeleton, download it and unzip it somewhere on your computer.
+Next steps will be described with the Scilab standard [toolbox_skeleton](https://atoms.scilab.org/toolboxes/toolbox_skeleton/5.5.0/files/toolbox_skeleton-5.5.0-1-src.zip).
+To follow the Getting Started with the `toolbox_skeleton`, [download](https://atoms.scilab.org/toolboxes/toolbox_skeleton/5.5.0/files/toolbox_skeleton-5.5.0-1-src.zip) the sources of the toolbox skeleton and unzip it somewhere on your computer.

 Copy and paste `watch_help.sce` at the root level of your Toolbox (toolbox_skeleton here).